Logo Icon

 3. Create Shortcuts: Develop personal shortcuts and mnemonics to remember steps and formulas.

-4. Practice Regularly: Regular practice with varying difficulty levels of questions can enhance speed and accuracy.
+4. Practice Regularly: Regular practice with questions of varying difficulty levels can enhance speed and accuracy.
+Consider enrolling in SuperGrads IPMAT Online Coaching to get expert guidance and practice materials tailored for success.

 Mastering the art of solving compound interest calculations quickly is crucial for success in the IPMAT.